MYOMAO/QualityControl/README.md

 Wait for about 3 seconds, you should immediately be able to see the histogram of that run uploaded to the database: http://ccdb-test.cern.ch:8080/browse/ITSRAWDS
 And can be found on the GUI: https://qcg-test.cern.ch/?page=layoutList

-%Some test data are already available in the /home/its/QCNew/workdir/infiles/.
-To have them processed again, it is enough to copy the run folder our of the infiles directory and copy it back again after > 1 min.

 In case that the GUI does not update, some troubleshooting can be done: